n-j-91/assignment-solution/README.md

    >  ```
    > - _app-sender_ should be able to fetch input .json files from the host machine.
    > - Files received and decrypted by _app-receiver_ should be accessible from the host machine.
-   > - Use prepate-env.sh script to create symmetric encryption key that should be shared by both
+   > - Use prepare-env.sh script to create symmetric encryption key that should be shared by both
    > _app-sender_ and _app-receiver_
    > - _app-sender_ should persist the state of the processed json files across restarts.
 In other words,
    > if _app-sender_ is restarted unexpectedly, the .json file that were already processed by it should not be re-processed.
+   >

+8. **[Optional task]** prepare-env.sh script will create a "key" file that can be mounted to _app-sender_ and _app-receiver_.However this is not a secure way of sharing the symmetric encryption key between two containers.
+   As a solution to this problem, "create-docker-secret.sh" script is provided.
+   This script will create the symmetric encryption key in the form of a docker secret.
+   Next populate the missing parameters in "docker-compose-v2.yml" file so that it can run the _app-sender_ and _app-receiver_ containers as a **service** in a single node docker swarm cluster.

+   > Hints:
+   >
+   > - Refer the comments available with _create-docker-secret.sh_ and _docker-compose-v2.yml_
+   > files.
+   > - Services in a docker swarm can mount docker secrets to /var/run/\<secret name\> path
+   > of the respective container.